Skip to content

 Overview

-The purpose of this document is to assist private Deployment Plan users in how to implement observability for the Deployment Plan, thereby enhancing the overall reliability of Guance services.
-This article discusses two classic observability patterns, as well as how to deploy Datakit data collection, logs and slicing, APM, Synthetic Tests, RUM in a Kubernetes environment.
-Additionally, we provide one-click import template files for infrastructure and MIDDLEWARE observability and application service observability, making it easier for everyone to observe their own environment.
+The purpose of this document is to help private Deployment Plan users implement observability for their Deployment Plan to enhance the overall operational reliability of the Guance service.
+This article describes two classic observability patterns and how to deploy Datakit data collection, logs and cutting, APM, Synthetic Tests, RUM, etc., in a Kubernetes environment.
+Additionally, we provide one-click import template files for infrastructure and middleware observability and application service observability to facilitate better usage for monitoring your own environment.

-This mode refers to self-observation.
-In other words, it means sending data to your own space.
-This implies that if the environment goes down, you will also be unable to observe your information data, and further troubleshooting will not be possible.
-The advantage of this solution is: easy deployment.
-The disadvantage is: data is continuously generated, leading to self-iteration of data, causing a continuous loop, and when the cluster crashes, you cannot observe its own issues.
+This pattern refers to observing oneself.
+In other words, it means sending data to one's own workspace.
+This implies that if the environment goes down, one cannot observe their own information data and cannot further investigate the cause.
+The advantage of this solution is: convenient deployment.
+The disadvantage is: data is continuously generated, leading to data self-iteration and an endless loop, and when the cluster crashes, it is impossible to observe its own problems.

-This mode refers to multiple Guance instances sending data to the same node.
-Advantages: no data transmission closed-loop situation occurs, and real-time monitoring of the cluster's status is possible.
+This pattern refers to multiple Guance instances of the customer sending data to the same node.
+Advantages: It avoids creating a closed loop in data transmission and allows real-time monitoring of the cluster's status.

 guance2